Don't Call Them Gypsies & Everything Else You Need To Know About Roma Women

 Mirga is a Polish-Roma graduate student and activist dedicated to expanding opportunities for Roma men and women in culture and art.
 "We need to build solidarity across movements."

 The European Roma Institute is one way Mirga wants to change the way people think about Roma communities.
-The narrative of Roma women as beggars, or as hypersexualised bodies who at the same time have too many children, doesn't just exist for non-Roma people; without counter-narratives, young Roma internalise those messages, too.
-"It stigmatises a whole community and ethnicises a problem that is rooted in social inequality, in discrimination, in unjust societies."
+The narrative of Roma women as beggars, or as hypersexualized bodies who at the same time have too many children, doesn't just exist for non-Roma people; without counter-narratives, young Roma internalize those messages, too.
+"It stigmatizes a whole community and ethnicizes a problem that is rooted in social inequality, in discrimination, in unjust societies."

 Those cultural messages didn't deter Carmen Gheorghe while she was growing up in a small community in Romania.